 What materials can be used to generate electricity?

 Regulation amendments were made in 2013 and 2020 to allow for certain additional exemptions.
-These amendments make no changes to the existing arrangements.
+These amendments make no changes to the existing exemptions.

 - native vegetation produced by authorised land clearing, if cleared in accordance with a land management (native vegetation) code under Division 5 of Part 5A of the Local Land Services Act 2013.